 You can create another software RAID.
 Only the number of hard drives connected to the PC limits the number of created RAID arrays.

-How to add or remove a disk in an already existing RAID array
+How to add a disk in an already existing RAID array

 Suppose you already have a software RAID created, and you are using it.
 One day a situation may arise when you begin to lack disk space.
 Fortunately, Windows 10 allows you to add one more disk to an already existing array using built-in tools.